Miniconda

 and follow the directions in the script.

-After logging out and back into the system Miniconda should be available.
+After logging out and back into the system Mamba should be available.

-- Mixing Software Modules and Miniconda environments may lead to incompatibilities.
+• Mixing Software Modules and Mamba environments may lead to incompatibilities.
 In general only load the slurm module when using a conda environment.

 du -s --inodes $HOME